 What is the Tarot?
-A Brief Overview of Tarot Reading

 Tarot reading is the practice of divining wisdom and guidance through a specific spread (or layout) of Tarot cards.
 However, contrary to popular belief, the cards do not simply tell your fortune, and one does not have to be a psychic to give Tarot readings.
-The cards are meant to provide insight into the innermost truths of your Higher Self.
+The cards are meant to provide insight into the innermost truths of your higher self.
 In other words, the cards provide an evolved awareness of what you already know deep within.
 The origin of the Tarot is unknown, but we do have documented references of Tarot card use back to fourteenth century Europe.
 The Tarot has been used as an oracle, in the basic form we know today, since the beginning of the seventeenth century.

 The Meaning of the Tarot